tychonievich/graphics/md/text/api-types.md

 - They solve a differential equation by making a linear approximation of it using a sparse matrix solver, often a conjugate gradient method.
 - They split the simulation into two parts: the first applies several simple rules independently and the second tries to rectify the errors introduced by that simplistic approach.
 - They pick an approximation that errs on the side of too-simple-looking results because erring on the side of too-complicated-looking-results is visually jarring or numerically unstable.
-- They measure some global property that the science says is conserved but their approximation failed to conserve and adjust it globally to "fix" that.
+- They measure some global property that the science says is conserved, but their approximation failed to conserve and adjust it globally to "fix" that.

 # Image-input